Enid Derham

-Enid Derham (24 March 1882 – 13 November 1941, age 59) was an Australian poet and academic.
+Enid Derham (24 March 1882 – 13 November 1941) was an Australian poet and academic.
+She was a founding member of the Lyceum Club, and was president in 1918.
+She lectured in English at the University of Western Australia, and then took position of senior lecturer in English at the University of Melbourne.

-Life
+Early life

 Derham was born in Hawthorn, Melbourne, Victoria, the eldest daughter of Thomas Plumley Derham, solicitor, and his wife Ellen Hyde, née Hodgson, of Melbourne.
 Derham was educated at Hessle College, Camberwell, then at Presbyterian Ladies' College and the University of Melbourne.
 She graduated M.A. with first class final honours in classics in 1903, was awarded the Shakespeare scholarship in 1904 and subsequently studied at Oxford University.
-In 1912 Derham was one of the founding members of the Lyceum Club and its president in 1918.

-Derham lectured in English at the University of Western Australia in 1921 and was appointed senior lecturer in English at the University of Melbourne in 1922, and held this position for the rest of her life.
-She died suddenly of a brain haemorrhage at her home in 1941.

-Writing career
+Career

 In 1912 she published The Mountain Road and Other Verses, and Empire: A Morality Play for Children.
 She also edited books of prose, poetry and drama.
 In a review for The Herald, Archibald Strong compared her work favourably with that of Louis Esson, Dorothea Mackellar and Christopher Brennan.
 He wrote of the "true and original singing quality and its scholarly and critical finish" as being rare in Australian poetry and noted that her poem "Cras Nobis" was "easily the best Australian contribution" to the Australasian Students' Song Book, published in 1911 by George Robertson.